au-ts/libvmm/README.md

 nix develop
 ```

-Note that this will set the `MICROKIT_SDK` environment variable to the SDK path, you do not
+Note that if the `MICROKIT_SDK` environment variable is not set, this will automatically
-need to download the Microkit SDK manually.
+download the Microkit SDK for you and point `MICROKIT_SDK` to it.

 ### Building and running